-3 The Lion and the Lamb shall feed Together in his peaceful reign; And Zion, blest with heavenly bread, Of pinching wants no more complain.
-4 The Jew, the Greek, the bond, the free, Shall boast their separate rights no more; But join in sweetest harmony, Their Lord, their Savior, to adore.
+3 The Lion and the Lamb shall feed Together in his peaceful reign; And Zion, blest with heavenly bread.
+Of pinching wants no more complain.

+Shall boast their separate rights no more; But join in sweetest harmony, Their Lord, their Savior, to adore.